Generic bases of skew-symmetrizable affine type cluster algebras: Coxeter transformations on affine root systems

 \end{proposition}

 Let us elaborate on the above proposition.
 Reading and Stella \cite{MR4099768} provide a precise linear algebraic description of roots in these tubes as follows.
-The Coxeter element $c$ has a set of $n-1$ linearly independent eigenvectors.
-They span a hyperplane $U^c \subset \mathbb R^I$.
-We choose an extended vertex $k \in I$ so that the Cartan sub-matrix with indices $I\setminus \{ k \}$ is of finite type.
+The Coxeter element $c$, acting on the complexification $\mathbb{C}^I$ of $\mathbb{R}^I$, has a set of $n-1$ linearly independent eigenvectors.
+They span a hyperplane $U^c \subset \mathbb {C}^I$.
+We choose an extended vertex $k \in I$ as in \cite{MR4099768}; see Table 1 in \emph{loc. cit.} In particular, the Cartan sub-matrix with indices $I\setminus \{ k \}$ is of finite type.
 Denote the corresponding finite root system by $\Phi_\mathrm{fin}$ (which is naturally embedded in $\Phi$, the root system of $C$).

 Let $\Upsilon^c \coloneqq \Phi \cap U^c$ and $\Upsilon_\mathrm{fin}^c \coloneqq \Phi_\mathrm{fin} \cap U^c$.
 The later is shown in \cite{MR4099768} to be a finite root system of rank $n-2$ (in fact as a product of at most three type $A$ root systems).
 Denote by $\Xi_\mathrm{fin}^c$ the set of positive (i.e. in $\Phi^+_\mathrm{fin}$) simple roots for $\Upsilon_\mathrm{fin}^c$.